mil012/PiB/README.md

 # ECE 196 - Face Recognition

 Author: Will Chen
-Updated: Simon Fong Jan 01, 2018
+Updated: Simon Fong June 24, 2018

 This is the official code provided for the ECE196 Face Recognition project.